-Lisa A. Henthorn - Administrator
+Shellie I. Stapert - Administrator

-Lisa has worked with Kalamazoo County since 1986.
-In 2014, she joined the Kalamazoo County Prosecutor's Office as the Prosecutor's Administrator.
-As the Administrator, she is responsible for supervising all non-attorney staff and provides direct supervision of the Victim/Witness Unit.
-In addition, she oversees the Office budget, coordinates grant applications and contracts, and manages the technological needs of the office.
+Shellie has worked with Kalamazoo County since 2001 and joined the Kalamazoo County Prosecutor's Office in 2003.
+As the Administrator, she is responsible for supervising all non-attorney staff and provides direct supervision of the Criminal D ivision Legal Assistants.
+In addition, she oversees the Office budget, coordinates grant applications and contracts, and co-manages the technological needs of the office.
 Also, she coordinates the preparation and maintenance of various office manuals, and directs the administration of legal document flow, including electronic document flow.
-In 2013, Lisa graduated from Davenport University, where she received a Master's Degree in Business Administration.